California business insurance.

 Yes.
 California Labor Code § 3700 requires all employers with one or more employees to carry workers' compensation.
 This includes part-time and seasonal employees.
 Operating without required workers' comp is a criminal offense — fines up to $10,000, stop-work orders, and personal liability for all injury costs.

-A captive agent works for one carrier and can only offer that company's products.
+A captive agent works for one carrier and can generally only offer that company's products.
 An independent broker like Bollinsure represents 350+ carriers and compares pricing and coverage across the market.
 For most California businesses, working with an independent broker produces better coverage at more competitive pricing — because we shop your risk to the entire market.

 Any California business that stores customer data, processes payments, or relies on computer systems should have cyber insurance.
 California's CCPA creates specific breach notification and liability requirements.
 Standard GL and property policies explicitly exclude cyber events.
 With ransomware attacks affecting businesses of all sizes, cyber insurance has become essential for most California operations.